AzharR11/E-Commerce-Site/README.md

 ## Lambda Creation

-To eliminate the need for manual invalidations each time changes are deployed to the site, a Lambda function will be used.
+To eliminate the need for manual invalidations each time changes are deployed to the site, a Lambda function will be run.

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/da5a99fe-c7fd-49a5-93f1-117ba3d70bec)